-We undertook a series of mitigating actions to alleviate the impact of COVID-19 on our business.
+We undertook a series of mitigating actions to alleviate the impact of COVID-19 on our business during the initial COVID-19 outbreak in 2020.
 Through our business development personnel, we terminated contracts with certain under-performing location partners and retrieved our devices to prevent hardware losses.
 To ease our cash flow burdens, we lowered commissions of certain location partners and took out loans from banks.
 Compared to that in the fourth quarter of 2019, our commissions paid to location and network partners decreased by 57.6% in the first quarter of 2020 and 8.5% in the second quarter of 2020.
 On the supply side, we negotiated with our suppliers to extend certain payables.
-Since the second quarter of 2021, we introduced a number of measures dedicated to decreasing the share of fixed expenses as a percentage of revenue to mitigate the impact of regional COVID-19 outbreaks.
-Measures such as the implementation of our power bank optimization program to further increase our asset utilization efficiency, the reduction in fixed entry fees as a percentage of total incentive fees by increasing the usage of variable commissions in lieu of fixed entry fees for new signings and the upgrade in our backend systems to enhance automation and operational efficiency, all help us mitigate the impact of COVID-19 outbreaks on our business.
+After the emergence of new variants of COVID-19 during the period from July 2021 to December 2022, we introduced a number of measures dedicated to decreasing the share of fixed expenses as a percentage of revenue to mitigate the impact of regional COVID-19 outbreaks, which resulted in the decline in entry fee rate in 2022.
+We also quickly expanded our coverage through the network partners model in 2022.
+As of December 31, 2022, POIs operated under the network partner model reached 53%, compared to 38% as of December 31, 2021.
+This growth momentum in network partner is partly fueled through the newly launched program in April 2022 allowing our direct model business development personnel to acquire network partners and the increase in POIs brought by the network partners development team.
+In the third quarter of 2022, we also started the mass production of our latest generation of cabinets with a significant decline in production costs, enhancing our asset efficiency and our ability to acquire new network partners.
+Measures such as the implementation of our power bank optimization program and the introduction of our latest generation of cabinets to further increase our asset utilization efficiency, the reduction in fixed entry fees as a percentage of total incentive fees by increasing the usage of variable commissions in lieu of fixed entry fees for new signings, the increasing contribution of our network partner model which is less susceptible to the COVID-19 impact and the upgrade in our back-end systems to enhance automation and operational efficiency, all help us mitigate the impact of COVID-19 outbreaks on our business.